-- 1. Approval was for an indefinite period of time, or - 2.
+- 1. Approval was for 3 years and it has not expired, or - 2.
 Approval was for 12 months and it has not expired.

 Section I. Traffic Direction.
 Employees who are hired for traffic direction or traffic control shall wear their issued reflective vest or raingear (as appropriate).